waggle-sensor/data-tools/digest-plot/README.md

 ## Plot Generation

 Plots are generated for each of the 3 time periods, day, week and month every time the script is executed.
 Plot generation generally consists of setting up parameters to be written to `graph.plt` to be plotted by gnuplot.
+Plots are saved to the project directory specified by `project_directory_path` in a folder called plots.

 ## Table Generation

 Tables for each node are generated based on the ontologies present in `sensors.csv` from the requested dataset.
 For each ontology, if a corresponding plot exists, then a link to that plot will be in the table.
+Tables are saved to the project directory specified by `project_directory_path` in a folder called tables.